-My immediate goal to earn an Associate Degree in General Studies at Montgomery College (MC) in Silver Spring, MD.
+On May 22, 2020, I graduated with an Associate Degree from Montgomery College (MC) in Silver Spring, MD.
 Like millions of 2020 grads in America, I too, graduated from home with my DC host family.
 I successfully raised a total of $52,500 to pay for my education and transportation expenses, and that thankfully to all my friends and donors, without them, I would have not made it this far.
 Kindly note that I have been contributing 50% of my work study earnings for a total of $19,567.

 In November 2019, I started applying to several 4-year liberal arts colleges in the U.S. to earn my Bachelor’s Degree.
 In early March 2020, I was admitted at three colleges: Mount Holyoke, Smith College, and Dickinson College.
 After a critical evaluation, I made a decision to accept Smith College’s admission offer.

 Since Smith College offers a generous financial aid package, I am no longer seeking donation funds to support my education expenses.
 I hope you will still follow up on my education journey as I move forward to a new chapter at Smith College.

 As the new decade begins, I find myself wondering if the world is going insane.
 In 2019, the Amazon forest was on fire and at the beginning of 2020, Australia is on fire.
 Iranians are mad at Trump and it seems like WWIII is becoming a possibility.
 To me global warming is clearly a

 I sit across

 the table from Asa at Nando’s in Dupont Circle and said, “I can’t believe I

 am back.
 Three weeks at home feels like a dream.”
 The word “home” referred